 The Fund seeks to comply with the principles set out in CIPFA's Statement "The Role of the Chief Finance Officer in Local Government", and the arrangements within Lancashire County Council comply with the principles of this statement.
 The Fund, however, is not a local authority in its own right and therefore the applicability of some elements of the statement within the context of the Fund is limited.
-During 2014/15 the County Treasurer, as the County Council's Chief Finance Officer, was separately appointed by the Full Council as Treasurer to the Lancashire County Pension Fund and consequently the Chief Officer responsible for fulfilling the County Council's duties as administering authority.
-Following a restructure of the County Council's management from 1st April 2015 the functions of Chief Finance Officer have passed to the Director of Financial Resources while the responsibility for fulfilling the County Council's functions as administering authority have passed to the Director of the Lancashire County Pension Fund.
+Following a restructure of the County Council's management the responsibility for fulfilling the County Council's functions as administering authority have passed to the Director of the Lancashire County Pension Fund.
+This functions were transferred to the interim Head of Fund on 24 March 2016.
+This was as a result of establishing the Local Pensions Partnership and the Director of the Fund transferring into this new arrangement.